Member Security at BECU

 Criminals continue to attempt new types of financial scams, including sending fake SMS text alerts that impersonate BECU's fraud monitoring for debit, credit card, and Zelle® transactions.
 Their end-goal is gaining access to your account.

 Learn more about ways to protect yourself from Phishing Scams:

 It's a good idea to regularly monitor debit and credit transactions.
 You can sign up for transaction alerts for all of your banking accounts and credit cards.
 Setting up alerts in online banking is quick and easy – just click on the Alerts tab and choose your options.

 BECU's Money Manager is a great tool for managing all accounts – including those from other financial institutions – in one place.
 Spending is automatically categorized and tracked from uploaded accounts, providing a holistic view of where, when and how you spend your money.

 It's also important to know what's on your credit report.
 Find the link to order your annual credit report in the General Good Safety Practices section below.

 General Good Safety Practices

-We've provided more resources for protecting yourself from ID theft and financial scams in the Other Security Resources section below.
+- We've provided more resources for protecting yourself from ID theft and financial scams on the Security Resources page.